 I’m not a career politician.
 I’m a community advocate and activist who has dedicated my life to fight for children and communities that are too often neglected.
 As a K-12 LAUSD alum and first generation immigrant, it’s personal.

-As your Council Member, I’ll never lose sight of who City Hall should be serving: our neighborhoods, families, and businesses.
+As your Councilwoman, I’ll never lose sight of who City Hall should be serving: our neighborhoods, families, and businesses.
 On City Council, I’ll fight to:

-Tackle the affordable housing and homelessness crises by listening to all members of our neighborhoods and implementing common sense solutions that we know will work for everyone, not just the mega developers.
+Tackle the Affordable Housing and Homeless Crisis by listening to all members of our neighborhoods and implementing common sense solutions that we know will work for everyone, not just the mega developers.

 -Grace Yoo, Esq.